Welcome to Mould Medico - Mould Prevention & Tips

 A part of maintaining a clean, mould-free environment is understanding that proper cleaning techniques play a critical role in preventing mould from reoccurring.
 Mould doesn’t just grow because it’s present — it thrives when the right conditions exist, particularly moisture, poor ventilation, and organic matter like dust.
 This means that even after visible mould is removed, improper cleaning can leave behind spores and nutrients that allow it to quickly return, often requiring professional mould cleaners in Sunshine Coast if not handled correctly.

 Effective cleaning starts with removing the “food source.”
 Dust, skin cells, and other microscopic debris are prime nutrients for mould.
 Dry dusting or sweeping can actually make the problem worse by dispersing spores into the air, allowing them to settle elsewhere in the home.
 Instead, using damp microfiber cloths helps trap and remove particles rather than spreading them.
-High-efficiency particulate air (HEPA) vacuuming is also essential, as it captures fine particles that standard vacuums often recirculate back into the environment.
+True High-efficiency Particulate Air (HEPA) vacuuming is also essential, as it captures fine particles that standard vacuums often recirculate back into the environment.

 Moisture control during and after cleaning is equally important.
 Introducing too much water into surfaces — especially porous ones like plasterboard, timber, or fabrics — can create the perfect conditions for mould to regrow.
 Cleaning should always be followed by thorough drying, using airflow, dehumidification, or natural ventilation to ensure the area returns to a dry state as quickly as possible.